ijas0805/python-graph/README.md

 # Python-Graph
-A graph plotting tool using Python.
+A graph plotting tool using Python with GUI.
 Create graph from manually input data or from Excel file
 # Requirments

 Install all requirments after activating your vertual environment by running the comand